-Spring Break is in our rear view mirror, but Summer Break is now in our sights.
-Many of us take road trips to visit friends or explore new places on a summer vacation.
+Spring break is in our rear view mirror, but now summer break is now in our sights.
+Many of us take road trips to visit friends or explore new places on our summer vacations.
 While you can prepare and eat balanced healthy meals at home, maintaining that healthy diet while on the road can present a huge challenge.
 After all, you have to eat what’s available or what you brought, and you can’t cook.
 So how can eat relatively healthy foods while traveling?

 Here are a few tips I’ve found to be useful to maintain healthy eating when we’re on a road trip:

 Road trips are a great way to spend time with family; however, kids (okay, and some adults) can get grumpy when they’re hungry.
 On road trips, everyone seems to get hungry at completely different times.
 One solution is to stock up a cooler and food box with healthy snacks and drinks for everyone to grab while driving.
 This keeps us from being at the mercy of the drive-through restaurant or convenience store—often the only places to easily get food when you’re traveling on main highways.

 Tip 2: Pack foods that pass the mush test

 While you initially packed the cooler or food box and everything fit perfectly, the moment people start retrieving items nothing ever fits back quite the same.
 Thus the mushing of food as we try to stuff it back in and close a lid.
 Think about this when you pack, and avoid packing soft fruits, bananas, and other easily crushed food, or pack them in protective plastic containers.

 Make more space in your cooler by freezing your water bottles or other liquids and using them to keep foods cool.
 Make sure your bottles aren’t filled to the top and that you leave the lid off when freezing them to avoid destroying your containers and potentially having a mess in your freezer.